 What subjects do I need?

-For those applying to Pembroke College it is essential to have achieved an A Level in Mathematics or equivalent, and an A Level in Further Mathematics or equivalent is also highly desirable.
+For those applying to Pembroke College it is essential to have achieved an A Level in Mathematics or equivalent, and an A Level in Further Mathematics or equivalent is also highly desirable, if it is offered by your school.
 University economics can involve sophisticated mathematical solutions, and it often requires a thorough understanding of mathematical and statistical notation.
-The Further Maths qualification is currently under discussion following the Government's recent education policy change.
 Otherwise, there is no preferred combination, although an analytical subject (such as Economics, History, Philosophy or Law), a science subject (such as Physics or Chemistry) and an expositional subject (such as a language, Art or Music) are all useful.

-Overall, it is important to be interested in applying quantitative methods to social and economic policy issues as, for a good degree result in Economics, learning and enjoying to formulate clear and precise arguments is of great value; and it becomes an integral part of one's active involvement in the subject-matter.
+Overall, it is important to be interested in applying quantitative methods to social and economic policy issues.
+For a good degree result in Economics, learning and enjoying the formulation of clear and precise arguments is of great value; and it becomes an integral part of one's active involvement in the subject matter.

-Applicants are required to sit a "pre-interview" admissions test in Economics.
+Applicants are required to sit a pre-interview admissions test in Economics.
 This will be part of an applicant's overall assessment, and will be common to all applicants regardless of their initial choice of College.
-The test will consist of three parts: (a) A multiple choice section based on the Problem Solving component of the existing Thinking Skills Assessment test (TSA); (b) A multiple choice section testing mathematical knowledge and aptitude; and (c) An unstructured (essay-based) section testing applicants' ability to reason sensibly about economic issues.
-This section will NOT require a technical knowledge of Economics, as it is possible that a number of UK applicants, and many overseas applicants, will not have had the opportunity to study economics at school.
 Details about the written assessments can be found on the University of Cambridge website.

 Is a prior qualification in economics necessary?